VirtusaPolarisGTO/NyQL/docs/query-upsert.md

 The importance of this `UPSERT` query would be it is __cacheable__ unlike the script.

+**Note:** All upsert and insertOr queries are running inside a transaction implicitly.

 **Note:** Both `SET` and `WHERE` clauses are mandatory in a upsert query.

 **WARN:** Never use the upserts as bulk/batch inserts or updates since a single upsert query generates about 3 or 4 queries and can lead